caiks/WBOT02/README.md

 Possibly adding the unique frame and minimum entropy constraints would make the *model* more representative of below maximum frequency features by removing the emphasis on very long paths.
 The hyper-skew, however, might go from very positive to very negative, and the *model* would probably be no more normal than *model* 60.

 From *model* 25 onwards the source images came from Film Noir videos instead of Fireman Sam.
 We can see that there is a step change between the *models*.
 This is probably because Fireman Sam is in colour and therefore perhaps has fewer brightness contrasts, reducing the available *alignments* for *modelling*.
-Also later series of Fireman Sam are CGI and so have even more colours, more detailed backgrounds and more complex rendering in general, distracting from foreground features.
+Also, later series of Fireman Sam are CGI and so have even more colours, more detailed backgrounds and more complex rendering in general, distracting from foreground features.

 <a name="Tiled_scanned_models"></a>